NativeScript/NativeScript-NEXT-Workshop/labs/readme.md

 After creating the project you’re taken into the AppBuilder environment.
 AppBuilder offers a lot of functionality—everything from a coding IDE to

+### Step 3: Updating your application
+LiveSync and the three finger update…

 ## Resources

 * [tbd](http://tbd.com)